Kattis91/with-travel-in-mind/README.md

 - **Search by typing in:**

-  The user can search posts by post title or the name of the author/explorer.
+  The user can search posts by post title, place or the name of the author/explorer.

 - **Reset your search filter:**